 - 4 Accommodation in Hahndorf

 Hahndorf is best known as the German town in Adelaide Hills.
 It was first settled by Europeans in 1839 when Lutheran immigrants from Prussia settled here.
 Most of them came to Australia on a ship called “Zebra”, and the town is named after the Captain, Dirk Meinerts Hahn.
 You can see a statue of him in the Pioneer Memorial Gardens today.

-The German influence is still strong in Hahndorf, with obvious links through the architecture, food, place names, even the music flowing onto the main street.
+The German influence is still strong and is the most important part of Hahndorf tourism.
+There are obvious links through the architecture, food, place names, even the music flowing onto the main street.
 The weather in Hahndorf is cooler than down on the Adelaide Plain, so it has a much more European feel to the town with cool weather vegetation, beautiful colours in both autumn and spring.
 The fertile soils provide lots of delicious local produce from right here in the Adelaide Hills too.

 Come to Hahndorf to shop German items, from food to souvenirs, eat great food, both with and without a German twist, drink acclaimed Adelaide Hills wines, beer and spirits and generally enjoy the small town vibe.
 It’s a fun day out that even the locals like to experience every now and then.

 How to Get from Adelaide to Hahndorf